 The pricing decision made before a listing goes live determines how the rest of the transaction unfolds.
 A credible launch clears in weeks and delivers higher net proceeds after carry than an aspirational price that sits through a season.
 The discipline is straightforward; what distinguishes the outcome is an advisor willing to deliver the right number rather than the one that wins the listing appointment.

 For sellers above $5M: Price to the closed comp set and replacement cost, not to aspirational per-square-foot targets.
 Pre-assemble your diligence package before launch.
-A credible opening price with a structured release cadence will net more in weeks than an inflated ask will return after twelve months of carry, reductions, and eroded leverage.
+A credible opening price with a structured release will net more in weeks than an inflated ask will return after twelve months of carry, reductions, and eroded leverage.

 For buyers above $5M: Track days on market as a negotiating tool, not a red flag.
 A stale listing with 12+ months of carry is a seller under compounding pressure.
 Structure your offer around certainty of close (clean terms, proof of funds, short diligence) rather than leading with the lowest number.

-Data Sources: Market data referenced in this article reflects BeachesMLS closed transaction records for Palm Beach County, 2021 to 2025, supplemented by practitioner observation of off-market and pocket-listing activity.
+Data Sources: Market data referenced in this article reflects BeachesMLS closed transaction records for Palm Beach County, 2022 to 2025, supplemented by practitioner observation of off-market and pocket-listing activity.

 Median DOM: The 77-day median DOM figure reflects Town of Palm Beach single-family and condo/co-op sales over the 2021 to 2025 period.
 DOM varies materially by price tier, season, and submarket.
 Upper-decile properties (above $15M) carried average DOM above 90 during this period.

-References to days-on-market, cash share, and list-to-sale ratios reflect directional characterizations based on practitioner observation across BeachesMLS closed data.
+References to days on market, cash share, and list-to-sale ratios reflect directional characterizations based on practitioner observation across BeachesMLS closed data.
 These are not formal statistical extracts.
 Figures vary by submarket and period and should not be applied to individual property underwriting without direct MLS comp analysis.

-BeachesMLS: Closed sales data, Palm Beach County, 2021 to 2025.
+BeachesMLS: Closed sales data, Palm Beach County, 2022 to 2025.
 Accessed via MLS practitioner portal.

 Off-Market Data: Practitioner-sourced transaction records.
 Off-market comparables referenced are verified through closing statements and attorney confirmation but do not appear in public MLS records.